 Example of a Boolean survey question: Did you like our new feature?
 Yes/No

-For more information on Boolean Survey Engagement, read the article Use Boolean Survey.
+For more information on Boolean Survey Engagement, refer to the article Use Boolean Survey from the Additional Resources section.

 Analyze Boolean Survey Results